-All applicants for admission including candidates who already possess a degree from another institution of higher education must file an application in person at the Evening College office at one of the following times: Friday, September 10, and Monday through Wednesday, September 13-15, 1:00-5:00 p.m. and 6:00-9:00 p.m.
+All applicants for admission including candidates who already possess a degree from another institution of higher education must file an application in person at the Evening College office at one of the following times: Thursday and Friday, January 27 and 28, 1-5:00 p.m., and Monday, Tuesday, and Wednesday, January 31, February 1 and 2, 1-5:00 and 6-9:00 p.m.,

-Transcripts of high school academic records or transcripts of work taken at other colleges must be furnished by all such applicants not later than Wednesday, September 15.
+Transcripts of high school academic records or transcripts of work taken at other colleges must be furnished by all such applicants not later than Tuesday, February 1.
 These transcripts must be requested by the applicant and must be mailed directly to the Evening College by the issuing high school or college.
 An applicant will not be considered for admission to the Evening College unless he is in full academic and social good standing at his previous institution or institutions.